 - The Kamiligado Radio Distance Learning program trained community volunteers in community mobilization and empowered them with correct health information to use when working in their communities.
 Each 30-minute episode explored a community mobilization topic and covered a particular health area.
 TCCP registered approximately 6,000 community volunteers as regular listeners of Kamiligado.
 Registered listeners received a set of tools to assist them in their community work.
 Periodic quiz questions and text messages helped to ensure that the audience stayed engaged in the program.
 Program evaluation results have indicated an increase in knowledge and improved attitudes on a range of health topics, particularly HIV and family planning.
 Further evidence suggests that program listeners were more likely than non-listeners to discuss health topics and ways to improve their community with others.

 - In order to build the groundwork for a full transition to locally developed SBCC by Tanzanians for Tanzanians, TCCP also invested heavily in the establishment and growth of the Tanzania Communication and Development Center.

 - Supported the production of three feature-length films (Network, Mdundiko, and Sunshine) through a capacity strengthening initiative for Tanzania’s local film industry (“Swahiliwood”).
 Two films were nominated for Africa Magic Viewers’ Choice Awards in 2015.
-The most popular film, Mdundiko, has been watched over 200,000 times on YouTube (as of November 2015).
+The most popular film, Mdundiko, has been watched more than 138,000 times on YouTube.